 They vary in terms of fees, balance minimums, and extra perks, so you have plenty of options available.
 Review each one carefully before picking the right one to house your hard-earned money.

-Savings Accounts with No Opening Balance Required
+Savings Accounts with No Minimum Balance Requirements

-A lot of high-interest savings accounts require you to make a minimum deposit in order to open an account.
+A lot of high-yield savings accounts require you to make a minimum deposit in order to open an account.
 But not everyone wants to start off their savings account with a ton of cash, especially for those just beginning to save.

-With ATM fee reimbursements up to $5 per cycle, you also get the ease of access and quick convenience that many high-interest savings accounts simply don’t provide.
+With ATM fee reimbursements up to $5 per cycle, you also get the ease of access and quick convenience that many high-yield savings accounts simply don’t provide.
 However, if you prefer to electronically transfer funds to access your savings, the process may take a few days from start to finish.

 There are no monthly maintenance fees with Synchrony, and the bank offers a perks program that includes hotel and travel discounts.
 The benefits you receive spread out over a tiered system, so the higher the balance you have and the longer you’ve had an account, the more perks you receive.